thomasWeise/aitoa/book/metaheuristics/simulatedAnnealing/README.md

 Compared to the exponential schedule, it will thus longer retain a higher probability to accept worse solutions.
 It obeys [@eq:sa:temperatureSchedule:log] and is implemented in [@lst:temperatureSchedule:log]..
 It, too, has the parameters&nbsp;$\epsilon\in(0,\infty)$ and&nbsp;$T_s$.
+Larger values of $\epsilon$ again lead to a faster temperature decline.

 $$ T(\iteration) = \frac{T_s}{\ln{\left(\epsilon(\iteration-1)+e\right)}} $$ {#eq:sa:temperatureSchedule:log}

 \repo.listing{lst:temperatureSchedule:log}{An excerpt of the logarithmic temperature schedules.}{java}{src/main/java/aitoa/algorithms/TemperatureSchedule.java}{}{logarithmic}

-Larger values of $\epsilon$ again lead to a faster temperature decline and we investigated logarithmic schedules with $\epsilon=1$ for three starting temperatures&nbsp;$T_s\in\{5,10,20\}$ in [@fig:sa_temperature_schedules].
-Compared to our selected exponential schedules, the temperatures decline earlier but then remain at a higher value.
-This means that the probability to accept worse candidates in logarithmic schedules remains almost constant (and above&nbsp;0) after some time.
-Notice again that the settings of&nbsp;$T_s$ and&nbsp;$\epsilon$ are not arbitrary, they are selected so that the probability curve gives a not-too-high and not-too-low acceptance probability to solutions which are not too much worse than the current best solution.

 ### The Algorithm

-Now that we have temperature schedules, we can completely define our SA algorithm and implement it in [@lst:SimulatedAnnealing].
+Now that we have the blueprints for temperature schedules, we can completely define our SA algorithm and implement it in [@lst:SimulatedAnnealing].

 1. Create random point&nbsp;$\sespel$ in search space&nbsp;$\searchSpace$ (using the nullary search operator).
 2. Map the point&nbsp;$\sespel$ to a candidate solution&nbsp;$\solspel$ by applying the representation mapping&nbsp;$\solspel=\repMap(\sespel)$.